Guram Kutateladze (fighter)

 Guram Kutateladze (born January 8, 1992) is a Georgian mixed martial arts fighter.
-He currently competes in the Lightweight division of the Ultimate Fighting Championship (UFC).
+He formerly competed in the Lightweight division of the Ultimate Fighting Championship (UFC).
 He has been competing professionally since 2010, known for participating in tournaments of the IRFA (International Ring Fight Arena) and Brave CF organizations.

+Early life

-Kutateladze was born on January 8, 1992 in Tbilisi.
+Guram Kutateladze was born on 8 January 1992 in Tbilisi, Georgia.
 He spent his childhood and youth in his native Georgia.
-He began training from an early age.
+From a very young age, he began training in martial arts; according to his UFC profile, he says he started training when he was four years old.
 He received special motivation after attending his first professional MMA fight in Moscow at the age of 11.

 He lived in Malmö, Sweden for some time.
 Later, he began training at the All-Stars Gym in Sweden.
 He met mixed martial arts fighter Alexander Gustafsson, as well as another UFC fighter of Chechen origin, Khamzat Chimaev, who at that time was fighting for Sweden.
+Over his formative years, he competed in various combat sports, including Sambo and K-1 / Muay Thai.